starman69/mcp-sanitizer/README.md

 ## Security Reporting

-If you discover a security vulnerability, please email security@mcp-sanitizer.org instead of using the public issue tracker.
+If you discover a security vulnerability, please email me instead of using the public issue tracker.
 We follow responsible disclosure practices and will credit researchers.

 ## License